Big Sky (song): Retrospective assessment

 In a retrospective assessment, critic Rick Clark of the All Music Guide (now AllMusic) describes "Big Sky" as one of Village Green's highlights, and author Andy Miller praises the song in laudatory terms, designating it the creative peak of the album while comparing it to the best work of Lennon–McCartney and Bob Dylan.
-He disputes Davies' disparagement of the song's production, finding it instead, "perfectly balanced", "scintillating in design and execution" and "some of the most beautiful, thunderous music [the Kinks] ever recorded".
-He concludes it marks the end of Davies' creative peak, a period he determines began in 1966 with "Sunny Afternoon".
+He disputes Ray's disparagement of the song's production, finding it instead, "perfectly balanced", "scintillating in design and execution" and "some of the most beautiful, thunderous music [the Kinks] ever recorded".
+He concludes it marks the end of Ray's creative peak, a period he determines began in 1966 with "Sunny Afternoon".
 Kitts finds Miller's assessment excessive, but suggests the song is among the best of those dealing in similar themes, such as John Lennon's 1971 song "Imagine".
-Author Nicholas Schaffner describes the song as "the closest [Davies] ever came to a theological statement", while Mendelssohn characterises it as "probably the most cogent expression of the precept that religion is the opiate of the people in rock history."
+Author Nicholas Schaffner describes the song as "the closest [Ray] ever came to a theological statement", while Mendelssohn characterises it as "probably the most cogent expression of the precept that religion is the opiate of the people in rock history."

-Author Olga Ruocco connects the song lyrically to Davies' 1967 song "Lazy Old Sun" – recorded for the band's previous album, Something Else – a connection Rogan also makes, suggesting that both songs employ a similar method of lyrical pondering.
-Critic Rob Sheffield compares "Big Sky" to another of Davies' 1967 songs, "Waterloo Sunset", writing that it transports the listener to "an equally unforgiving country locale" with a sense of resignation that is "almost mystical".
+Author Olga Ruocco connects the song lyrically to Ray's 1967 song "Lazy Old Sun" – recorded for the band's previous album, Something Else – a connection Rogan also makes, suggesting that both songs employ a similar method of lyrical pondering.
+Critic Rob Sheffield compares "Big Sky" to another of Ray's 1967 songs, "Waterloo Sunset", writing that it transports the listener to "an equally unforgiving country locale" with a sense of resignation that is "almost mystical".
 Kitts further suggests that the resignation of the singer hints at a death wish, something he relates to other songs on Village Green, like "Johnny Thunder", "Phenomenal Cat" and "Sitting by the Riverside".